azikerkinov07-cell/PyLoader/README.md

 ## 🚀 Usage

 1. Open the website.
-2. Select the Python version you want.
+2. Choose a Python version.
 3. Click **Download**.
 4. You will be redirected to the official Python download page.

-No installation or configuration is required.

 ---